termux/getconf/README.md

 # getconf
-A simple stand-alone [getconf(1)](http://pubs.opengroup.org/onlinepubs/9699919799/utilities/getconf.html) implementation created to be used in [Termux](https://termux.com).
+A simple standalone [getconf(1)](http://pubs.opengroup.org/onlinepubs/9699919799/utilities/getconf.html) implementation created to be used in [Termux](https://termux.com).

 # Portability
 This implementation should be portable across different Unix-like systems.
 Contributions to support more are welcome.